tr3kl0v/stop-sauron/README.md

 ## Usage
-Use at your own risk, but now I'm using it quite often.
+Use at your own risk, but know I'm using it quite often.
 Make the script executable:
 ```
 $ chmod +x ./stop-sauron.sh